-In this guide, I’ll break down all Tesla Model S model years, revealing the best Tesla Model S years to buy and the worst years to avoid.
+In this guide, I’ll break down all Tesla Model S model years, revealing the top Tesla Model S years to buy and the worst years to avoid.

-Our insights are backed by comprehensive analysis and data from reputable sources like the NHTSA, Consumer Reports, and Kelley Blue Book, providing a wealth of information on reliability, year-by-year owner satisfaction, and safety, ensuring our recommendations are solid.
+Our insights are backed by thorough analysis and data from reputable sources like the NHTSA, Consumer Reports, and Kelley Blue Book, providing a wealth of information on reliability, year-by-year owner satisfaction, and safety, ensuring our recommendations are sound.

-Specifically, we’ll explore the performance and technological advancements of the Tesla Model S with common problems and recalls faced by different model years, helping you decide whether you’re buying new or used.
+Specifically, we’ll explore the performance and technical improvements of the Tesla Model S with common problems and recalls faced by different model years, helping you decide whether you’re buying new or used.

 Table of ContentsShow